paulbartell/CSE-14X-Section-Code/12wi143/03-Tests/section_three.md

 # Tests

-Test our code for us
+Tests automate the task of making sure that our code works.

-We write code to make sure that every situation we can think of works
+We write code to make sure that every situation we can think of works.

+If you have tests, then in only a few clicks you can check for any major flaws in your code.

-Tests let us feel comfortable with changing our code because if we mess up changing the code... the tests break and we know that we messed up.
+Tests let us feel comfortable with changing our code because if we mess up changing the code... the tests fail and we know that we messed up.

+You will never have tests that perfectly make sure your code works.
+Just mostly working.

+## Black Box Testing

-Black Box Testing -- from the perspective of the client White Box Testing -- from the perspective of the coder
+Black box testing is from the perspective of the client.
+The client doesn't know what the implementation of the code is(the code is the 'Black Box').
+Write client code that run methods within the class, and hope that they do what we expect them to do.

+## White Box Testing

+White Box testing is from the perspective of the coder(coder.. not the class). **The tests you write will still be client code and will look just like black box tests**.
+The difference is that you have greater knowledge because you know what the code looks like.

+For instance, say you are testing indexOf... **As a white box tester, you can see the code.
+You know that indexOf uses a loop.
+Because you know there is a loop, you know that you need to test the boundaries of the loop**.
+The black box tester wouldn't know about the loop.

 Writing a test: